MadSmith17/480Project/README.md

       * Load the pre-trained model `mood_prediction_model.pth`.
       * Evaluate the model on test data from `features_dataset.csv`.
    3. Generated Outputs:
-      * Classification Report
+      * Classification Report: Provides precision, recall, and F1-score for each mood category.
-      * Confusion Matrices
+      * Confusion Matrices: Visualizes how well the model distinguishes between moods
       * Accuracy and Loss graphs

 ---